TP

 • companies reporting losses for more than one tax year, particularly routine entities,

-• businesses with profitability levels inconsistent with industry trends,
+• businesses with low profitability inconsistent with industry trends,

 • entities incurring high intra-group service costs,